 Who to test?

-• Close contact with a confirmed or probable case
+• Have had close contact with a confirmed or probable case

-• Passengers and crew who have travelled on a cruise ship
+• Are passengers and crew who have travelled on a cruise ship

-• Healthcare, aged or residential care workers and staff with direct patient contact
+• Are healthcare, aged or residential care workers and staff with direct patient contact

-• People who have lived in or travelled through a geographically localised area with an elevated risk of community transmission, as defined by public health authorities
+• Are people who have lived in or travelled through a geographically localised area with an elevated risk of community transmission, as defined by public health authorities

 - Hospitalised patients, where no other clinical focus of infection or alternate explanation of the patient’s illness is evident.